Quick Spin Interview: Chefs Steven McHugh and Michael Gulotta

-I first met with chef McHugh in 2010 shortly after he arrived in Texas to open Lüke San Antonio, while Gulotta was at the helm at Restaurant August when I dined in New Orleans in 2012.
+I first met with Chef McHugh in 2010 shortly after he arrived in Texas to open Lüke San Antonio, while Gulotta was at the helm at Restaurant August when I dined in New Orleans in 2012.

-One of the most important lessons I learned from Chef Besh is that no matter where you are, be it in your own kitchen or halfway across the country, you always comport yourself in a gracious and professional manner, even if one of your boxes of food was lost in transit and the host kitchen’s oven just stopped working five minutes before the dinner is set to begin.
+One of the most important lessons I learned from is that no matter where you are, be it in your own kitchen or halfway across the country, you always comport yourself in a gracious and professional manner, even if one of your boxes of food was lost in transit and the host kitchen’s oven just stopped working five minutes before the dinner is set to begin.

 Q: Tell me about your respective restaurants.
 What was your inspiration in creating the space and cuisine that you have?

-SM: When developing Cured, my wife Sylvia and I wanted to create a restaurant where *we* would want to eat.
+SM: When developing Cured, my wife Sylvia, and I wanted to create a restaurant where we would want to eat.
 We took inspiration from our travels, the places we’ve visited, the places we’ve lived, the food we love, and brought that all together.
 I grew up on a farm in Wisconsin, which inspired the farmhouse fare at Cured.
 The concept of farm-to-table was never even a “concept” for me – it was how I ate every day growing up – it was just a part of daily life.
 So it was a natural progression to make my menu one that is locally-sourced, smart, sustainable and seasonal.

 My belief has always been to let the inherent qualities and purity of ingredients come first – to accentuate without overpowering them.
 That translates to the way I go about food and the way I went about restoring Cured’s historic space.
 We worked around its original accents, used old bricks to make a wine rack, brought in reclaimed floors from an old tobacco warehouse.

-MO: MOPHO is the restaurant that I want to go to on my day off.
+MG: MOPHO is the restaurant that I want to go to on my day off.
 The menu is approachable, but with bold flavors and local ingredients, the atmosphere is both casual and upbeat and the service still retains a sense of genuine southern hospitality.
 More than anything I want our guests to let their guard down and have fun.
 Too many people make dining stressful these days, they feel like they have to test the waiter or stump the bartender or be able to identify everything on the menu.

 Q: Let’s talk numbers.
 Seats, staff?